MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes one argument, a string, and returns a new string with the words in reverse order.
+Write a method that takes one argument, a string containing one or more words, and returns the given string with words that contain five or more characters reversed.
+Each string will consist of only letters and spaces.
+Spaces should be included only when more than one word is present.

   Input:
   Output: